Water Cooler Inverell

 Dehydration or dehydration (total body water under normal values) ensures that the heat regulation of the sports body is disturbed.
 An increased heart rate, increased body temperature, fatigue and reduced performance are the consequences.

 Dehydration also has a mental impact on performance due to reduced motor control, reduced reaction speed and reduced speed to make good / right decisions.
 In addition, gastrointestinal burden can be prevented by delayed gastric emptying.
 All these drawbacks can already occur with mild water shortages from 2% of the body weight (= 1.4 liters for a 70 kg athlete) and become more serious as the shortage is greater, or even dangerous.
 The good news is that the remedy is very simple: drinking before, during and after exercise is a must.

 1. How much drink during exercise?

+Drink heaps of water from your Water Cooler Inverell.
 It is therefore very difficult to give a general drinking guideline that fits all athletes.
 Fortunately, athletes can assess their own fluid requirements by weighing themselves before and after the sports sessions.
 Every kg that is lost is the equivalent of 1 liter of sweat that is lost.
 Add the amount of drink that was drunk and so you know the total moisture loss.
+Healthy drink water from your Water Cooler Inverell.
 For example, an athlete who weighs 1 kg lighter after exercising and who has drunk 1 liter while exercising, has a total loss of fluid of 2 liters.
 Once the sweat losses are known an athlete can plan to limit his fluid loss as much as possible.
 And although the drinking schedules are highly dependent on the circumstances, the following advice is general.